MaxParisotto/nexa-gateway/guidelines.md

 # Workspace & Crate Structure

+always use the latest version of the dependencies or the latest possible combination

 Initialize a Rust workspace with clearly defined crates:

 gateway: The main RESTful API server built using Axum.